ttres/web-demo-wiki/Home.md

 **STEP 1 - Preparing the EFS File System**

-Terminate the previous EC2 instance we have in Level 0.
-We no longer need it.

 Go to the EFS Console and create an EFS file system.

-Launch an EC2 instance with Ubuntu 16.04 operating system, then install the following software and mount the EFS file system:
+Terminate the previous EC2 instance because we no longer need it.
+Launch a new EC2 instance with the Ubuntu 16.04 operating system.
+SSH into the EC2 instance to install the following software and mount the EFS file system:

 ~~~~
 $ sudo apt-get update